 ”I look forward to closer partnerships between our dive resorts and dive centers as they meet and network with Chinese dive operators and clubs during our event today,” Sta.
 Romana said in his remarks during Thursday night’s Dive Philippines 2017 Presentation and Networking Event, held at the Post Mountain Bamboo Space, Dongcheng, Beijing.

-The event was organized by the Philippine Department of Tourism and the Tourism Promotions Board to maximize private sector participation in the Diving Resort Travel (DRT) Expo 2017, to be held on July 7-9 at the China International Convention Center.
+The event was organized by the Philippine Department of Tourism and the Tourism Promotions Board to maximize private sector participation in the Diving Resort Travel (DRT) Expo 2017 at the China International Convention Center.

 Sta.
 Romana said the Philippines, an archipelago of more than 7,000 islands, offers not only endless possibilities for swimming and surfing but for other water sports as well, such as snorkeling and scuba diving.